noodlor/i3-resources/README.md

 # Contributing

 - Please contribute!
 The more complete this list, the better for everyone.
-- To add a new entry, edit README.md [through Github]( https://github.com/noodlor/i3-resources/edit/master/README.md) or a text editor, and send a pull request.
+- To add a new entry, edit README.md [through Github](https://github.com/noodlor/i3-resources/edit/master/README.md) or a text editor, and send a pull request.
-- Maintain the alphabetical order and Name/Link - Description format.
+- Maintain the alphabetical order and "Name/Link - Description" format.
 - New categories should contain at least three entries.